m-root/membership_app/README.md

+# For running background tasks using celery

-# For running background tasks using celery like sending emails, converting url using google url services and sms with the help of REDIS or RabbitMQ #TODO: Running the requests using celery from the background
+For running background tasks using celery like sending emails, converting url using google url services and sms with the help of REDIS or RabbitMQ #TODO: Running the requests using celery from the background

 ### Start celery beat
 ```
     celery -A payload beat --loglevel=INFO